 These vegetables have a medium to high range of Glycemic index.
 Their consumption can, therefore, have specific rising effects on one’s blood sugar levels.

-Controlling the Portion-size is very crucial when it comes to these starch-filled vegetables, as they have specific benefits.
+Controlling the Portion-size is crucial for these starch-filled vegetables, as they have specific benefits.

 Try to stay away from fried varieties of these veggies.